eggheadio-projects/advanced-javascript-fundamentals-notes/egghead-course-notes/08_javascript-arrow-functions-and-lexical-scoping-this.md

 setInterval(person.getName(), 3000)
 ```

-To fix the Lexical Scoping issue, you can wrap the arrow function itself in a function context.
+To fix the Lexical Scope issue, you can wrap the arrow function itself in a function context.
 Above, `getName` is now the Lexical Scope of the arrow function so you can invoke `getName` in the `setInterval` and `this.firstName` will have a defined value which is set on the `person` object.